billk-FM/HEC-Commander/ChatGPT Examples/05_GIS_Autonomous_Assistant.md

 Now, take a deep breath and respond comprehensively to the user's input below:
 ```
+# Acknowledgements
+All of the instructions under "additional reminders" were sourced from the open-source project [LLM-Geo](https://github.com/gladcolor/LLM-Geo)

 ## Conversation Starters
 1. Merge the polygons in the uploaded shapefile